aaronbloomfield/pdr/labs/lab10/index.md

 -------

 For the pre-lab, you will implement, in huffmanenc.cpp, the Huffman encoding algorithm using a binary heap that you implement in heap.cpp/h.

+The basic steps for compression are:

+1. Read the source file and determine the frequencies of the characters in the file
+2. Store the character frequencies in a heap (priority queue)
+3. Build a tree of prefix codes (a Huffman code) that determines the unique bit codes for each character
+4. Write the prefix codes to the output file, following the file format above
+5. Re-read the source file and for each character read, write its prefix code to the output, following the file format described below

 Your program must take in a single command-line parameter, which is the name of the file whose contents will be encoded.
 We have some sample plain text and encoded text files (in the labs/lab10/examples/ directory) -- a description of these files is in the in-lab section.